Brunette Bombshell Cindy Kimberly Smolders Wearing Skimpy Undies In Sultry Bedroom Snap

 The other two shots captured Cindy in a bathroom applying makeup.
 She leaned over a sink looking into the mirror, holding a makeup brush to her face.
 One photo showed her applying makeup to her left cheek, and the other captured her with the brush next to her right cheek.
 She appeared to be wearing pink silk undies with white lace trim.

-The post was a smash hit, garnering more than 180,000 likes within an hour of going live.
+The post was a smash hit, garnering more than 180,000 likes within an hour since going live.
 In the post’s caption, Cindy indicated she was staying in a room with a view.
 Many of her 5.4 million followers were quick to tell her that she was the view.

 “The prettiest view,” wrote one fan.